GDPR Compliance: Complete Guide for 2026 (Articles 28, 32, 33, 34)

 - Proactive transparency instead of reactive document searches

 Organizations that connect both worlds are well-positioned: An ISMS for internal governance, a Trust Center for external communication — in both directions.
 This transforms compliance effort into a functioning system and documentation into true resilience.
+See also our guide on continuous monitoring for how to maintain always-current compliance evidence.

-Sources
+Sources & References

 - Regulation (EU) 2016/679 (GDPR) – Full Text — Official Journal of the European Union.
 The complete text of the General Data Protection Regulation.